Student Life Policies

 The University has established regulations for those living on campus based on safety and respect for others.
 It is essential, therefore, for students living off campus to create a positive climate of mutual respect for their neighbors.
 Certainly the foremost of these regulations is that students residing off campus must live in conformity with the laws of the Commonwealth of Pennsylvania and the City of Wilkes-Barre.
 Similarly, conduct by off-campus students or guests visiting their apartments cannot interfere with the reasonable expectations of neighbors.

 Off-campus students will, therefore, be expected to behave in such a manner that will afford their neighbors their rights as citizens and will promote positive neighbor/community/University relationships.
-Noise, littering, or other complaints referred to University Public Safety or the Associate Dean of Student Affairs or a delegate will be referred to the city police for disposition under the laws governing the City of Wilkes-Barre.
-Just as the University campus cannot be regarded as a sanctuary from the law, students who elect to live off campus cannot expect immunity from reasonable expectations of their neighbors and/or city ordinances.
+Noise, littering, or other complaints referred to University Police or the Associate Dean of Student Affairs or a delegate will be referred to the city police for disposition under the laws governing the City of Wilkes-Barre.
+Just as the University campus cannot be regarded as a sanctuary from the law, students who elect to live off-campus cannot expect immunity from reasonable expectations of their neighbors and/or city ordinances.

 Disciplinary action will be taken by the University regarding such complaints independent of criminal or civil action.
 Second offenses will be considered as very serious violations of University policy.